elastic/integrations/packages/modsecurity/docs/README.md

 ## Compatibility

-The logs were tested with Modsecurity v3 with nginx connector.Change the default modsecurity logging format to json as per configuration
+The logs were tested with ModSecurity v3 with nginx connector and ModSecurity v3 with Apache Connector.
+Change the default ModSecurity logging format to json as per configuration.

 ```
+SecAuditLogParts ABDEFHIJZ
 SecAuditLogType Serial
 SecAuditLog /var/log/modsec_audit.json
 SecAuditLogFormat JSON
 ```

+> Be careful to drop **the list of all rules that matched for the transaction (K)** in SecAuditLogParts.
+That part can make raw logs too long to parse.

 ### Audit Log